arkq/bluez-alsa/doc/bluealsa.8.rst

 --keep-alive=SEC
     Keep Bluetooth transport alive for *SEC* number of seconds after streaming was closed.

+    This option is required when using ``bluealsa`` with applications that close and then immediately re-open the same PCM as part of their initialization;
+    for example applications built with the ``portaudio`` portability library and many other "portable" applications.

-    This option can be useful when playing short audio files in quick succession.
+    It can also be useful when playing short audio files in quick succession.
     It will reduce the gap between playbacks caused by Bluetooth audio transport acquisition.

 --a2dp-force-mono